gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 1
 ```

-this is a *design decision* that is somewhat inconsistent with the decision take for other types of objects
+this is a *design decision* that is somewhat inconsistent with the decision taken for other types of objects
 🤨

 ## Extending the ASTs